wulfgarpro/wulfgar.pro/_drafts/2020-11-03-hackthebox-under-construction.md

 ### JSON Web Token (JWT)

-Perusing the provided `expressjs` web app's source code, the above session cookie, or, "token", is generated and sent as a HTTP redirect response in the route file "routes/index.js":
+Perusing the provided `expressjs` web app's source code, the above session cookie, or, "token", is generated and sent as an HTTP redirect response in the route file "routes/index.js":

 ![login-token](/images/posts/penlog_under_construction_by_hackthebox/login_token.png)

-The `JWTHelper.sign(...)` can be traced to the file "helpers/JWTHelper.js" which subsequently includes a `requires` for `jsonwebtokens`:
+The `JWTHelper.sign(...)` can be traced to the file "helpers/JWTHelper.js" which subsequently includes a `requires` for `jsonwebtoken`:

 ![requires-jsonwebtoken](/images/posts/penlog_under_construction_by_hackthebox/requires_jsonwebtoken.png)

 Googling "jsonwebtoken vulnerabilities", this library is vulnerable to "Authentication Bypass", as described [here](https://snyk.io/test/npm/jsonwebtoken/4.0.0#npm:jsonwebtoken:20150331).

-This vulnerability, known as [CVE-2015-9235](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-9235), describes "JWT HS/RSA key confusion vulnerability" whereby a vulnerable server side (jsonwebtokens in this case) successfully verifies a token by erroneously:
+This vulnerability, known as [CVE-2015-9235](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-9235), describes "JWT HS/RSA key confusion vulnerability" whereby a vulnerable server-side (jsonwebtoken in this case) successfully verifies a token by erroneously:
 1. Expecting "RSA" (public-private key scheme), but instead receiving "HSA256"(symmetric-key scheme); _an attacker can easily forge a token with an updated "alg"_
-2. Blindly passing the re-purposed public-key as the verification key to the server side verification method, confusing the _known_ public-key as the verification key for HS256
+2. Blindly passing the re-purposed public-key as the verification key to the server-side verification method, confusing the _known_ public-key as the verification key for HS256

 Copy the JWT token from the session cookie from the request in Burp's Repeater, and use [jwt.io](https://jwt.io) to decode it.
 Note the "alg" type "RS256" and that the payload data includes a public key element "pk":